 Brian studied Arts (English Literature) and Business at Victoria University, Wellington.
 He serves on a number of company boards whose focus includes film technology, iwi, education and fundraising.
 He is a recently retired cricketer and a keen supporter of Aotearoa theatre.
 He enjoys reading and exploring cultures new to him.

-Mark Fairey is General Manager, Finance and Administration of Workbridge Inc. He has a diverse background, working in senior management and finance roles with companies in the energy, technology, primary and investment areas.
+Mark Fairey is Executive Director of Moneda Consulting Limited, a consultancy providing Business Advisory and Accounting services to small and medium sized businesses.
+Mark has a diverse background, working in senior management and finance roles with companies in the energy, technology, primary and investment areas.

-He has a Bachelor of Commerce and Administration from Victoria University of Wellington, is a member of the New Zealand Institute of Chartered Accountants and completed the Advance Management Programme at Melbourne Business School.
+Mark has a Bachelor of Commerce and Administration from Victoria University of Wellington, is a Chartered Accountant and has completed the Advance Management Programme at Melbourne Business School.